sschepis-zuul/bitgozer/README.rst

 -----

-Bit is Python's `fastest <https://ofek.github.io/bit/guide/intro.html#why-bit>`_ Bitcoin library and was designed from the beginning to feel intuitive, be effortless to use, and have readable source code.
+Bit is Python's `fastest <https://ofek.github.io/bit/guide/intro.html#why-bit>`_ Gozer library and was designed from the beginning to feel intuitive, be effortless to use, and have readable source code.
 It is heavily inspired by `Requests <https://github.com/requests/requests>`_ and `Keras <https://github.com/keras-team/keras>`_.